keep-calm-and-develop/keep-calm-and-develop/README.md

 - 💼 Front-End Engineer at [Nirmata](https://nirmata.com/).

-- 💚 Currently mastering TypeScript, GraphQL, and Backend using Node js.
+- 💚 Currently mastering Unit testing and learning GraphQL.

 - 🌞 I like to think and plan about solving problems that will change millions of lives 👼.